abumq/residue/docs/CONFIGURATION.md

 [String] The logger ID

 #### `known_loggers`::`configuration_file`
 [String] Path to [Easylogging++ configuration file](https://github.com/muflihun/easyloggingpp#using-configuration-file).
+You can use `$RESIDUE_HOME` environment variable in this file path.
 When the new logger is registered, it's configured using this configuration.

 Residue supports following [custom format specifiers](https://github.com/muflihun/easyloggingpp#custom-format-specifiers):